-Delevry has coached at all levels, including two Division I programs, one Division II program, and at the JUCO level.
+Delevry has coached at all levels, including two Division I programs, one Division II program and at the JUCO level.

-Delevry joins the ETSU staff after serving a year as an assistant coach at Marshall University.
+Delevry joined the ETSU staff after serving a year as an assistant coach at Marshall University.
 During his stint at Marshall, Delevry helped Marshall defeat ACC opponent Georgia Tech at the Hampton Inn Bama Bash.
 As the middle blocker coach in charge of team blocking schemes, he played an active role in Lauren Mattmuller recording a career high in kills, blocks, digs, aces, and assists in her final season.
 He coordinated the logistics for Herd camps and clinics, and also has experience using VolleyMetrics and opponent scouting.

 Prior to Marshall, Delevry spent a year at Winthrop University, where he served as the passing and defensive coach.
 He was in charge of developing and coordinating block and floor defense, solidifying serve receive and getting passers passing to their strength.
 He was also in charge of clinics and opponent scouting.
 Delevry helped Winthrop to a Big South Conference All-Tournament appearance and three Big South All-Conference Regular Season Honors.